The Return of Why Therapists Quit

 SimplePractice is the leading private practice management platform for private practitioners everywhere.
-More than 100,000 professionals use SimplePractice to power telehealth sessions schedule appointments, file insurance claims market, their practice and so much more.
+More than 100,000 professionals use SimplePractice to power telehealth session, schedule appointments, file insurance claims, market their practice and so much more.
 All on one HIPAA compliant platform.

 Katie Vernoy 28:39

 Get your first two months of SimplePractice for the price of one when you sign up for an account today.
-This is collusive offer is valid for new customers only.
-Please note that we are a paid affiliate for a SimplePractice so we’ll have a little bit of money in our pocket.
-If you sign up at this link.
-Simplepractice.com/therapy reimagined.
+This exclusive offer is valid for new customers only.
+Please note that we are a paid affiliate for SimplePractice so we’ll have a little bit of money in our pocket.
+If you sign up at this link: simplepractice.com/therapyreimagined.
 And that’s where you can learn more.